-Our have Utah family lawyer, divorce attorneys, and mediators who handle various types of divorces, from uncontested “friendly” divorces to very serious divorce matters requiring parental right terminations.
+Our Utah family law lawyers include divorce attorneys and mediators who handle various types of divorces, from uncontested “friendly” divorces to very serious divorce matters requiring parental right terminations.
 Our family law legal team works in conflict resolution to help keep your divorce at as low of financial and emotional cost as possible.

 We strive to protect your clients rights and resolve the necessary items while at the same time encouraging the divorcing spouses to maintain as much control as possible over their agreements.

 First, we want you to hear some good news.
 There is a very strong probability that most of you will not have to go through the anguish and expense of a full-blown divorce trial.
 At the same time, you can expect that you will have to move forward as though you were headed in the direction of trial even while your attorney is actively engaged in attempting to negotiate a favorable settlement.
 We sincerely hope that we can reach a settlement that all parties can agree to.
 You obtain an uncontested divorce when both parties have agreed on all divorce related issues such as spousal support, division of marital assets, child custody and parenting time, child support, health insurance and life insurance.